 Community involvement elsewhere

-We began operating trips in Nepal in 2011 and from the beginning we've supported the Himalayan Trust, donating a portion of every trip to support the incredible work founded by Sir Edmund Hillary.
+We began operating trips in Nepal in 2011 and over the years we've been involved with the Himalayan Trust, donating a portion of every trip to support the incredible work founded by Sir Edmund Hillary.
 In 2015 the Gorkha earthquake devastated numerous parts of Nepal, throwing the country into turmoil.
 Our trekking groups were extremely fortunate to be unscathed, though it has affected our team deeply.
 Prior to the earthquake, our senior trip leader Dan Keys, together with support from other Kiwi and Nepalese guides, founded Active Hearts Himalaya - a charity that began as a small token of appreciation for the kindness and generosity our Nepal friends have shown.
 Immediately following the earthquake the charity refocused to provide emergency relief to the communities where our Nepal team come from.
+Now, Active Hearts centres its attention on remote Himalayan villages, prioritising health and education projects, and Active Adventures continues to be a key supporter.